 Deadheading dahlias is one way to get the plants to produce more blooms.
 I try to deadhead the dahlias about once a week during the heaviest bloom time in late summer.
 I am generally a low-maintenance gardener, so I’m not always very vigilant about deadheading spent blooms from other plants.
 For dahlias, I take the time.

 Some people do dig up their dahlias every fall and store them in a safe place for the winter.
 That didn’t work well for us before, but that’s because we had them stored in the wrong place.
 Our unheated garden shed was not a good choice.
 Now we know better.
 We have had good luck the past few years by storing the tubers in sawdust (which we have in abundance) in our garage.
 One of our friends, who is very generous about sharing his extra tubers, assures us that packing the dahlia tubers in vermiculite is the way to go.
 If you try it and that works well for you, please let me know!

 Wondering What to Wear When Planting Dahlias?

 There is no guarantee that the weather will be nice when planting dahlias.
 How can you be prepared no matter what the weather holds?
 Get some tips about what to wear for gardening in any type of weather!

 Inspired to Start a Garden Notebook

 As a result of needing to keep track of what kind of dahlia we planted where, I decided to begin a garden planner notebook.
-It will have tasks and notes for each month.
+It will have a page for each month, along with notes pages.
 We also recently unearthed our list of irises, which are in another area of our yard.
 I need to be better organized.
 If a garden planner notebook seems like a good idea to you, good news!
-I’m adding the 14 master pages to the free resource library for subscribers to the Fluxing Well blog.
-You may find it there, in the section for gardeners.
+I’m adding the 16 master pages to the free resource library for subscribers to the Fluxing Well blog.
+You can get it here!